Last Updated on: January 21, 2023

 Nestled in the feet of the Acropolis, Plaka still preserves the authentic atmosphere the city had back in the 60s and 50s.

-Local taverns, cozy cafés, and bars have popped up all over the area, making it the ideal place for a pitstop while sightseeing.
+Local taverns, cozy cafés, and bars have popped up all over the area, making it the ideal place for a sightseeing pitstop.

 Plaka is one of the most sought-after neighborhoods in Athens among international travelers.
 And Anafiotika, in turn, is the most popular area in Plaka.

-If you’re looking for a hotel in Plaka, we recommend that you choose Best Western Plus Amazon Hotel for its exceptional location, Plaka Hotel for the lovely view of the Parthenon, or Electra Metropolis for a truly luxurious stay.
+If you’re looking for a hotel in Plaka, we recommend choosing Best Western Plus Amazon Hotel for its exceptional location, Plaka Hotel for the lovely view of the Parthenon, or Electra Metropolis for a truly luxurious stay.

 Situated in the heart of the city center in front of the 19th-century Old Royal Palace, home to the Greek Parliament, Syntagma Square is one of the most known places in the Greek capital.